We Provide Clear Answers To Your Questions

 Can I get Social Security Disability benefits if I have a number of health problems, and it is the combination that disables me?

-- Yes — Social Security will allow for combinations and is required to consider combinations.
+- Yes — Social Security is required to consider the combined effects of all your health problems.

 How is it handled if I obtain Social Security Disability benefits and subsequently feel better and want to return to work?